French Social Security

 Each household's circumstances are different, and the legislation is complex.
 We strongly recommend obtaining advice from qualified professionals in France - and we would be glad to assist.

 French Social Security contributions enable residents to obtain generous benefits such as access to one of the world's best medical systems and some of the world's highest unemployment allowances.
 Understandably, this requires some of the world's highest contributions...

 The contributions also count towards state pensions though no-one knows exactly how much benefit will be obtained when they retire.
-The French government is strongly encouraging people to organise their own private pensions and I would advise working individuals to take advantage of the government incentives and consider any future state pension simply as "pocket money".
+The French government is strongly encouraging people to organise their own private pensions and we advise working individuals to take maximum advantage of government incentives.

 BREXIT clearly puts into question future access to the French health system - for residents whose health cover is currently only provided by the UK based on past National Insurance contributions.